karmada-io/karmada/docs/proposals/hpa/federated-hpa.md

 1. Bring HPA from single cluster to multiple clusters.
 1. Compatible with the HPA related resources in the single cluster.
 1. Tolerate the disaster of member cluster or karmada control plane.
-1. It is better to integrate well with the scenarios such as workloads shifting and cloud burst.
+1. It is better to integrate well with the scenarios such as workloads shifting and cloud bursting.
 1. It is better to support both Kubernetes HPA and customized HPA.

 ### Non-Goals